跳转到内容

 此内容尚不支持你的语言。

-The Aspire Deno hosting integration enables you to run Deno applications alongside your Aspire projects in the Aspire app host.
-Deno is a modern JavaScript and TypeScript runtime.
+The Aspire Deno hosting integration enables you to run Deno applications — a modern, secure JavaScript and TypeScript runtime — alongside your other resources in the AppHost.

 Aspire CLI — 添加 CommunityToolkit.Aspire.Hosting.Deno 包